anton-vetrov/Covid/Readme.md

 4. Paging is introduced for large sets of data

 How to build the project:
+1. Optionally update DockerfileRunArguments variable in launchSettings.json if you are launching using Docker profile
-1. Open Visual Studio 2022 and hit build all the solution
+2. Open Visual Studio 2022 and hit build all the solution

 How run the project:
 1. Set CovidService as an active project and Start without a debugging(Ctrl-F5)